kartiks2000/BANK_API/README.md

 1. Responds to the request send by django API in for of JSON.

-#### We need to invok…
-[17:49, 9/4/2021] Kartik: "INVALID parameters passed"
-[18:01, 9/4/2021] Kartik: # BANK API Docs

-### There are two apps built:

-* *Django* based
-* *Flask* based

-### Django API

-The application where the user will be calling API requests to.
-The main functions of this layer is to :

-1. Works as main interface layer.
-1. Parameter validation.
-1. *Caching* of the *IFSC_Query* requests.
-1. Intracting with the internal layer (Flask app).
-1. Tracking *URL Hits* and *IFSC Hits*.

-### Flask API

-The application where the data is processed and stored (imported from a excel file).
-The main functions of this layer is to :

-1. Works as the inner layer of the system.
-1. Process and stores data of the bank.
-1. Manages *BANK DATA,SEARCH HISTORYandLEADERBOARD* data.
-1. Responds to the request send by django API in for of JSON.

 #### We need to invoke the APIs from the REST Client (postman or CURL).